ArduPilot/ardupilot_wiki/plane/source/docs/soaring-4_1.rst

 Airspeed Control
 ================

 When in SOARING, the target airspeed while cruising is set via throttle stick position for FBWB and CRUISE modes, even while gliding.
-For AUTO mode, it is set at  :ref:`TRIM_ARSPD_CM<TRIM_ARSPD_CM>`, unless the :ref:`SOAR_CRSE_ARSPD<SOAR_CRSE_ARSPD>` parameter is set to a non-zero value ("0" is default).
+For AUTO mode, it is set at  :ref:`AIRSPEED_CRUISE<AIRSPEED_CRUISE>`, unless the :ref:`SOAR_CRSE_ARSPD<SOAR_CRSE_ARSPD>` parameter is set to a non-zero value ("0" is default).
 If it is set to "-1", then the :ref:`soaring-speed-to-fly` computed value will be used.
 If greater than zero, then that value in meters/sec will be used for target airspeed.

-While in THERMAL mode, the target airspeed will be :ref:`TRIM_ARSPD_CM<TRIM_ARSPD_CM>`, unless the :ref:`SOAR_THML_ARSPD<SOAR_THML_ARSPD>` parameter is set to a non-zero value ("0" is default).
+While in THERMAL mode, the target airspeed will be :ref:`AIRSPEED_CRUISE<AIRSPEED_CRUISE>`, unless the :ref:`SOAR_THML_ARSPD<SOAR_THML_ARSPD>` parameter is set to a non-zero value ("0" is default).
 Then that value in meters/sec will be used for target airspeed instead.

 Hardware